Leonard Law, P.S.C.

 During the course of his career, he has held several leadership positions in professional organizations.
-He has been chairman of the section of litigation of the Kentucky Bar Association, and is a current member of the Bar’s Ethics Committee.
-He has been president of the Kentucky Defense Counsel, a former long time board member of the Northern Kentucky Legal Aid Society, and a founding member of Access to Justice, the coordinating body of several of Kentucky’s legal services agencies.
+He has been chairman of the section of litigation of the Kentucky Bar Association, and a member of the Bar’s Ethics Committee.
+He has been president of the Kentucky Defense Counsel, a former long-time board member of the Northern Kentucky Legal Aid Society, and a founding member of Access to Justice, the coordinating body of several of Kentucky’s legal services agencies.

 In addition, Mr. Conley has a strong background in legal education.
-He has been a teaching fellow at the University of Illinois, a full time faculty member at the Louisiana State University Law Center, where he taught courses in Civil Procedure, Conflicts, Corporations, and Antitrust, and has been a long time adjunct faculty member at the University of Cincinnati Law School, where he teaches an annual seminar in Complex Litigation.
+He has been a teaching fellow at the University of Illinois, a full-time faculty member at the Louisiana State University Law Center, where he taught courses in Civil Procedure, Conflicts, Corporations, and Antitrust, and was a long-time adjunct faculty member at the University of Cincinnati Law School, where he taught an annual seminar in Complex Litigation.
 He has authored articles in the Louisiana Law Review (on Antitrust and Bankruptcy) and is the author of a chapter on claim and issue preclusion in a handbook for Kentucky attorneys on post-trial proceedings.

-Before helping found Raines, Buechel, Conley, Dusing & Sutton — and his own firm before that – Mr. Conley was a litigation partner in Greater Cincinnati’s largest law firm.
+Before helping found Raines, Buechel, Conley, & Dusing — and his own firm before that – Mr. Conley was a litigation partner in Greater Cincinnati’s largest law firm.
+In 2017, he and Edward Buechel formed Buechel & Conley, joining Of Counsel with Leonard Law.
 He regularly practices before courts in both Kentucky and southwestern Ohio.